ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Readers are expected to be familiar with the terms and concepts described in {{I-D.ietf-ace-oauth-authz}}, {{I-D.ietf-ace-key-groupcomm}}.
 In particular, analogously to {{I-D.ietf-ace-oauth-authz}}, terminology for entities in the architecture such as Client (C), Resource Server (RS), and Authorization Server (AS) is defined in OAuth 2.0 {{RFC6749}} and {{I-D.ietf-ace-actors}}, and terminology for entities such as the Key Distribution Center (KDC) and Dispatcher in {{I-D.ietf-ace-key-groupcomm}}.

-Readers are expected to be familiar with terms and concepts of pub-sub group communication, as described in {{I-D.ietf-core-coap-pubsub}}, or MQTT (REF MQTT pubsub).
+Readers are expected to be familiar with terms and concepts of pub-sub group communication, as described in {{I-D.ietf-core-coap-pubsub}}, or MQTT {{MQTT-OASIS-Standard-v5}}.

 # Application Profile Overview {#overview}

-The objective of this document is to specify how to authorize nodes, provide keys, and protect a pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which itself expands the Ace framework ({{I-D.ietf-ace-oauth-authz}}), and transport profiles ({{I-D.ietf-ace-dtls-authorize}}, {{I-D.ietf-ace-oscore-profile}}, REF MQTT profile).
-The pub-sub communication protocol can be based on CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, MQTT (see REF MQTT comm), or other transport.
+The objective of this document is to specify how to authorize nodes, provide keys, and protect pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{I-D.ietf-ace-oauth-authz}}), and transport profiles ({{I-D.ietf-ace-dtls-authorize}}, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-mqtt-tls-profile}}).
+The pub-sub communication protocol can be based on CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, MQTT {{MQTT-OASIS-Standard-v5}}, or other transport.

 The architecture of the scenario is shown in {{archi}}.